wp-plugins/healcode-mindbody-widget/readme.txt

 == Screenshots ==

-1. This shows the “Add Widget Shortcode” page seen by the Admin
+1. The “Add Widget Shortcode” page in the WordPress Dashboard
 2. This is the Widget’s entry after adding a Widget shortcode; you have the options of deactivating the widget, editing it, or deleting it.
-3. This shows the dropdown in the TinyMCE editor.
+3. The dropdown in the TinyMCE editor.
 Widgets can quickly and easily be added to pages.
 4. This is a demo Schedule Widget that was installed using a Widget shortcode.
 Notice that the Schedule Widget is displaying real-time information from our demo MINDBODY account.

 == Requirements ==